Your commitment to connecting to the people around you is a reflection of how you feel about yourself.

-1. Stop making a story about whether someone should call you first, or if it has been enough time to feel like you have the green light.
-This goes for both men and women.
+1. Stop making a story about what someone else is feeling, aka whether someone should call you first, if they want to talk to you.
+This goes on for hours and you don’t have access to any real information.
 It does not limit your individuality or independence to reach out to someone.
-You should be secure in who you are that you can literally give pieces of you away as you are limitless.
+Be secure enough in who you are that you could give pieces of you away.
+You are limitless.

 3. The energetic exchange of human contact allows you to be vulnerable and you grants the person whom you are communicating with the chance to surrender and show themselves.

 Meaningful contact defines boundaries, breaks down walls, and is an opportunity for people to show themselves.